Chung-ju/Data-Minimization/README.md

 </details>

 ### Terminology explanation
++ **Data quantity minimization**
+  + Data retention heuristics focusing on performance-related properties of data.
+  + Retain the most recent data while discarding old data.
++ **Data quality minimization**:
 + **Performance-based data minimization**
-  + global data minimization: *aims to minimize per-user data collection subject to meeting a target mean performance across users.*
+  + Global data minimization: aims to minimize per-user data collection subject to meeting a target mean performance across users.
-  + per-user data minimization: *aims to minimize per-user data collection subject to meeting a target performance for the minimum across all users.*
+  + Per-user data minimization: aims to minimize per-user data collection subject to meeting a target performance for the minimum across all users.
-+ **Breadth-based data minimization**: *aims to minimize the number of features.*
++ **Breadth-based data minimization**: aims to minimize the number of features.
-+ **Depth-based data minimization**: *aims to minimize the overall amount of data collected for one data modality.*
++ **Depth-based data minimization**: aims to minimize the overall amount of data collected for one data modality.

 ### Related papers